 But you will discover this with time.
 Time talking and listening to God.
 Time reading his word.

-And sometimes, it takes time because God’s time is not our time.
+And sometimes, it takes time because God’s time is not ours.

 how we as single parents can spend our time